Expats in Spain

 Get international health insurance quote

-The private healthcare system, on the other hand, runs alongside the public healthcare system but is more expensive.
-Since it’s more reliable, expats prefer to opt for private care instead of public care.
+Spain’s private sector is complementary to the public SNS by providing speedy access, staff that can communicate in English, and comfort, though all this is expensive.
+A large number of expats prefer to go for private health insurance in Spain, expats can depend on for ease and practicality or to sidestep public time delays.
 Private medical facilities have very short to almost no queues, which is another major reason why expats prefer getting treatment there.
 Health insurance covers their major medical expenses, saving them from any financial burden.
 Some insurance companies pay the money directly to the hospitals upon request, while a few others reimburse expats after reviewing the bills.

-How does the Spanish Healthcare System Work for Expats?
+How does the Healthcare System in Spain Work for Expats?

-Expats can easily recognize a Spanish pharmacy with large green neon cross.
+Expats can easily recognize a Spanish pharmacy with a large green neon cross.
 Most of the pharmacies open daily, with a few of them even staying open 24/7.
-All the medicines are available for purchase at pharmacies only, and not at supermarkets, unlike in other nations.
-Prices for most of these are quite affordable due to strict government restrictions.
-The staff at Spanish pharmacies are generally excellent and well trained.
+Pharmacies, not supermarkets (identified by green cross signs), are the exclusive destinations to buy medicines in Spain.
+Usually, the prices are highly subsidized, intended for prescriptions, even though some co-payments are applicable.
+The staff at Spanish pharmacies is generally excellent and well trained.

 Necessary Insurance Paperwork for Expats